Extract Operation

 }

-This format works well for human readability, further LLM processing, and when extractions should be treated as a coherent unit.
+Use this format when the extractions should be treated as a coherent unit.

 List Format